 Ancient Greek Temple of Concordia in the Valley of the Temples, Agrigento, Sicily,

-One of the best things to do while you’re visiting Sicily is to explore the ancient ruins of the many temples on the island.
-You don’t want to miss out on the beauty and historical significance of these amazing structures.
+One of the best things to do while visiting Sicily is to explore the ancient ruins of the many temples on the island.
+You don’t want to miss out on these amazing structures’ beauty and historical significance.
 To see what this is all about, explore the Valley of Temples in Agrigento

-This massive complex of incredible temple structures dates back over 2,500 years ago, all the way back to 500 BC.
+This massive complex of incredible temple structures dates back 2,500 years to 500 BC.
 The Valley of Temples consists of two main groups: the eastern and western temples.
-You’ll find the best-preserved temple in Tempio di Concordia on the island in the eastern group.
+The best-preserved temple is in Tempio di Concordia on the island in the eastern group.

 In the western group, you’ll find the famous Temple of Zeus, the largest in the area.
-Unfortunately, the Temple of Zeus was severely damaged by earthquakes in the 18th century.
+Unfortunately, earthquakes in the 18th century severely damaged the Temple of Zeus.
 To skip the line, you can book a ticket in advance.

 Relax on the Beach in Cefalu